petermattia/petermattia/_posts/2017-09-18-automating-science.markdown

 Closed-loop testing enables a scientific ["4th paradigm"](https://en.wikipedia.org/wiki/Data_science), as captured by this quote from Zymergen's ["What we do"](https://zymergen.com/what-we-do/) page:

->We replace the hypothesis-driven method with a systematic test-everything approach that lets the data speak for itself
+>We replace the hypothesis-driven method with a systematic test-everything approach that lets the data speak for itself.

 This "data-driven" method reminds me of the ["Edisonian approach"]( https://en.wikipedia.org/wiki/Edisonian_approach).